 - Favorable settlement of all claims in concurrent actions in the DC Superior Court and before the Civilian Board of Contract Appeals regarding renovation of fire damage at the Ronald Reagan Building and International Trade Center.

-- Successfully represented intervener in a bid protest at the Maryland State Board of Contract Appeals and in the subsequent Petition for Judicial Review in the Circuit Court for Baltimore City regarding MDTA procurement to clean and paint the William Preston Lane, Jr. Memorial Bridge.
+- Successfully represented intervener in a bid protest at the Maryland State Board of Contract Appeals and in the subsequent Petition for Judicial Review in the Circuit Court for Baltimore City regarding a MDTA procurement to clean and paint the William Preston Lane, Jr. Memorial Bridge.
+(Docket Nos.
+MSBCA 2963 and 2968).